crsdet/robotframework-chainlibrary/README.md

 [![GitHub Actions status](https://github.com/crsdet/robotframework-chainlibrary/actions/workflows/checks.yml/badge.svg)](https://github.com/crsdet/robotframework-chainlibrary/actions)

-**robotframework-chainlibrary** is a [Robot Framework](https://robotframework.org) library that allows to run different keywords in a chain, reducing the amount of keywords used to perform a simple task.
+**robotframework-chainlibrary** is a [Robot Framework](https://robotframework.org) library for running keywords in a chain.
+The purpose is to streamline the execution of common operations by providing a condensed syntax that allows users to perform tasks with fewer lines of code.

 ## Installation